-The mix labelled ‘processed’ with my own ‘mastering’ settings applied is specifically for the mastering engineer for referencing.
-Clear labelling and notes on each with the processors, chain (order of processors) used as well as the settings on each is necessary here.
-A screen shot of each or a nice EXCEL or text document will be necessary.
+The mix labeled ‘processed’ with my own ‘mastering’ settings applied is specifically for the mastering engineer for referencing.
+Clear labeling and notes on each with the processors, and chain (order of processors) used as well as the settings on each are necessary here.
+A screenshot of each or a nice EXCEL or text document will be necessary.

 Just for clarity: Mix vs Master stage

 Sometimes for additional control at the mastering stage, the mix engineer might bounce down the stems (groups of tracks) for the mastering engineer to work with for greater flexibility and control.
-I personally don’t like that.
-But, for some it might be a life saver for their material!
-As the mastering engineer might want to process the guitar parts separately from the drums and might treat the vocal a bit differently to the music backing!
+I personally, don’t like that.
+But, for some, it might be a lifesaver for their material!
+As the mastering engineer might want to process the guitar parts separately from the drums and might treat the vocal a bit differently from the music backing!
 It gives the mastering engineer an opportunity for a sort of mini ‘remix’ if you like!

-Every song is different, not just because of the instrument selection and arrangement, but also technical differences whether in tone, texture or balance and ambience.
+Every song is different, not just because of the instrument selection and arrangement, but also technical differences whether in tone, texture, balance, and ambiance.
 However, if one song is too ‘out there’ or different from the others, or one song is suddenly louder than another, it will cause a negative reaction in a listener.
 It will just sound ‘wrong’.
 And that is what you have to avoid.

 Enter the reference tracks!
 Weapon for Mastering Success!

 The idea of the reference track is exactly that.
 Reference.
-You shouldn’t try to match them, just get your track to be similar, so that when played next to one another, they sound good in terms of density, tonality , ambience, loudness and other qualities.
+You shouldn’t try to match them, just get your track to be similar so that when played next to one another, they sound good in terms of density, tonality, ambiance, loudness, and other qualities.